BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```

 ### Optional Step 12
-Run this script if you want to doublecheck that you installed the Pytorch and gpu-acceleration software correctly:
+Run this script if you want to doublecheck wherher you installed the Pytorch and gpu-acceleration software correctly:
 ```
 python check_gpu.py
 ```